Best Electric Radiant Floor Heating Systems

 In-Slab heat cable is a rugged radiant floor heating cable designed for installation in new concrete slab applications.
-Capable of heating any type of floor, In-Slab is most often used to heat tile, hardwood, and even carpet.
+Capable of heating any type of floor, In-Slab is most often used to heat tile, hardwood, and even carpeted floors.

-During installation, the heat cable is secured directly to the re-mesh and embedded at least ½-inch below the slab's surface.
-When power is sent to the thermal heating cable, it warms quickly, and the concrete slab efficiently stores and distributes the heat evenly throughout the area to provide a nice, even warmth across the entire floor.
+During installation, the heat cable is laid out and secured over the area to be heated and embedded about 2-inches below the slab's surface.
+When power is sent to the thermal heating cable, it warms quickly, and the concrete slab efficiently stores and distributes the heat evenly throughout the area to provide a nice, warmth spreads evenly across the entire floor.

 - Low-Voltage Heated